Build a directory to promote your faculty that has a standardized look and feel, but flexes to support different department needs.

 e.g. /content/shared/sphhp/rehabilitation-science/profiles/faculty/bull-victoria-s.html

-For each Department Profile page, there are three default editable areas, a Profile, a Teaser, and an additional content area (e.g. for a Tabs component).
+For each profile page, there are three default editable areas, a Profile, a Teaser, and an additional content area (usually for the Tabs component).

-This area has five tabs: Personal, Professional, Additional Resources, Image and Image Properties.
+This area has a series of tabs: Personal, Professional, Additional Resources, and Image.

 Here you can add an image, usually a portrait, for display in Lists.

-For each faculty profile in your department shared content area, you will need a corresponding page in Authoritative Shared Content; e.g. /content/authoritative/profiles/bull-victor .
-These pages are built using a special Profile Page Master Template.
+For each faculty profile page you build in your department's Shared Content area, you will need a corresponding page in Authoritative Shared Content; e.g. /content/authoritative/profiles/bull-victor.

 The Request Master Profile workflow will create the page itself, including the redirect to your department profile, but the workflow approver is charged with ensuring:

 Tags will likely still need to be added.
-To set or change the tags, please work through your Unit Web Leader / Site Manager, or contact the DCT Help Team.
+To adjust the tags, and to publish the page, please work through your Unit Web Leader / Site Manager, or use the Tag Information Request form.

 Let us know if you need to include an afilliated or adjunct faculty member whose primary appointment is EXTERNAL to UB.